icerpc/icerpc-docs/pages/slice/language-guide/sequence-types.md

 ## Unbounded list

-A sequence is a constructed type that represents a list of elements.
+A sequence is a built-in generic type that represents a list of elements with the same type.
 The number of elements in each sequence is known at runtime but is not specified when you define the sequence type.

-You use a sequence type inline, without giving it a name, for example as the type of a parameter or field:
+You can construct a sequence type inline, without giving it a name, for example to specify the type of a parameter or
+field:

 ```slice {% addMode=true %}
 module VisitorCenter